Nylle/javaseq/README.md

 - Returns an Optional of the first item in this seq for which pred(item) returns true.
 - Returns an empty Optional if pred(item) returns false for all items in this seq. **Caution:** The seq will be fully realized.
 If this seq is infinite, it will run infinitely or until system resources are exhausted.

+#### frequencies())
+- Returns an immutable map from distinct items in this seq to the number of times they appear. **Caution:** The seq will be fully realized.
+If this seq is infinite, it will run infinitely or until system resources are exhausted.

 #### toMap()
 - Returns a new Map with the keys and values of the items in this seq<Map.Entry>.
 Keeps last value on key-collision.
 If the seq is of any other type, an exception is thrown. **Caution:** The seq will be fully realized.
 If this seq is infinite, it will run infinitely or until system resources are exhausted.